School of Engineering, University of Edinburgh

-The School of Engineering is a department within the College of Science and Engineering at the University of Edinburgh in Scotland.
+The School of Engineering is an academic department within the College of Science and Engineering at the University of Edinburgh in Scotland.

 History

 Engineering and its underpinning applied mathematics, chemistry and natural philosophy has been taught and practiced at the University since at least the 1600s.
 During this period and particularly during the early-to-mid-19th century many renowned engineers were educated at the University, notably the Stevenson family of lighthouse engineers (including acclaimed novelist Robert Louis Stevenson), John Rennie, the canal and bridge pioneer, and Robert Stephenson, inventor of the Rocket locomotive.

 Engineering gained a formal footing with the establishment of the Regius Professor of Engineering in 1868.
 Selected ahead of the acclaimed William Rankine, the first incumbent was Henry Charles Fleeming Jenkin, an accomplished telegraph engineer and contemporary of Lord Kelvin.
 Fleeming Jenkin established the programme for the new degree of Bachelor of Science in Engineering.
 The department was part of the Faculty of Arts before joining the newly created Faculty of Science in 1893.

 From the start of the 20th century, the third Regius chair Thomas Hudson Beare led the development of the department for almost 40 years.
 During that time, there was considerable growth in student numbers, development of new facilities and, from 1926, the establishment of separate Honours degrees in civil, mechanical and electrical engineering (chemical engineering followed later).
 Some of these early developments were undertaken with the Heriot-Watt College (the forerunner of Heriot-Watt University).
 The arrival of Ronald Arnold in 1946 saw a renewed focus on research alongside teaching, and in the early 1960s, the creation of new facilities, and the establishment of new chairs and separate departments of chemical, civil, electrical and mechanical engineering.

 The School has since taken various forms with the establishment of new departments of fire (safety) engineering, as well as various groupings of departments under a School of Engineering Science.
 For much of the 1990s, the School also incorporated the departments of Computer Science and Artificial Intelligence (it was known as the School of Engineering and Information Technology) prior to the formation of the standalone School of Informatics.

 The School took its current form in 2002 and is currently organised into four major disciplines of chemical engineering, civil and environmental engineering, electronics and electrical engineering and mechanical engineering.
 It is the largest School in the College of Science and Engineering.

-Many staff and alumni have made major and pioneering contributions across a wide array of fields, notably in civil engineering, lighthouse engineering, railway engineering, thermodynamics, renewable energy, telegraphy, fire safety, electronics and signal processing.
+Staff and alumni have made major and pioneering contributions across a wide array of fields, notably in civil engineering, lighthouse engineering, railway engineering, thermodynamics, renewable energy, telegraphy, fire safety, electronics and signal processing.